 Two years ago I won two plane tickets to Nigeria.
 We stayed with Peter’s dad, his wife and children.
 It was wonderful.
 We were welcomed into their house.
 I have very warm memories of our visit and it was wonderful for Peter to meet his brothers and sisters.

-I came to Russia ten years ago from the Congo to study engineering, but my love for martial arts took over.
+I came to Russia 22 years ago from the Cameroon to study medicine, but my love for martial arts took over.
 When I came to St Petersburg I had a son with a Russian woman.
 I needed to find work so I started giving martial arts lessons.
 Russia was good to me: it gave me the opportunity to open my own martial arts studio.
-I could have never done this in the Congo.
+I could have never done this in Cameroon.

 Around 2004 there were a lot of attacks by skinheads in St Petersburg.
 After the death of an African student we organised a big demonstration in the city.
 I spoke at the rally and afterwards the FSB [Russian state security service] held me for two days, questioning me about my activities.
 But I don’t have any hard feelings: it takes time for attitudes to change.
 I also tried to join the FSB.
 I passed all the tests but they wouldn’t take me.
 But I am stubborn.
 I applied again for a different unit, and now I work for them on a voluntary basis.